 Most experts recommend one of two debt payoff methods to break cycles of debt: the debt avalanche or the debt snowball strategy.

 The debt avalanche method involves paying off your most toxic debts first.
-Essentially, you make the minimum payments on all your accounts.
-Then, you throw any extra cash at your highest-interest debt until it’s paid off.
-Once that balance reaches zero, you roll the extra cash onto the next-highest debt, and on down the line.
+You make the minimum payments on all your accounts and throw any extra cash at your highest-interest debt until it’s paid off.
+Once that balance reaches zero, you roll the extra cash onto the next-highest debt and on down the line.

-This debt payoff strategy can come with more savings over time since you’re not wasting your income on interest payments.
+This debt-payoff strategy can come with more savings over time because you’re not wasting your income on interest payments.
 But if you have large balances on your accounts, you may not feel like you’re making progress for a long time.

 For larger balances, you may try the debt snowball strategy to feel like you’re making more progress.
 With this method, you pay as much as you can toward the debt with the lowest balance while making minimum payments on your other debts.
 Then, when your balance reaches zero, you roll the payment onto the next-lowest balance on the list.

-Typically, you’ll pay more in interest over time with this method.
-That said, you’ll wipe out individual debts faster, building up momentum to tackle the biggest debts.
+Typically, you’ll pay more in interest over time with this method, but you’ll wipe out individual debts faster and build momentum to tackle the biggest debts.

 9 tips to help you break out of a debt cycle